jdigangigh/certified-world-traveller/site/content/_index.md

     text: "A Certified World Traveler celebrates the experience of traveling abroad.
 We value travelers from around the world and want to be the platform for sharing stories and fostering global friendship."
 intro:
     heading: "What we offer"
-    text: "CWT is the ultimate spot for travel lovers who want to learn about the world and support the others on their journey.
-We take past experiences, provide trip planning information and provide guidelines as knowledge to anyone."
+    text: "CWT is the ultimate spot for travel lovers who want to learn about the world and support others on their journey.
+We take past experiences, share trip planning information and guidelines as knowledge to anyone."
 products:
     - image: img/illustrations-coffee.svg
       text: "We track global events and provide travel adviseries that are sourced directly from regions around the world.
 We’re proud to offer a variety of travel recommendations with great consideration of the environment and local communities.
 Check our destinations for current advisories."